capacitor-community/react-hooks/README.md

 });
 ```

-See the [Filesystem](https://capacitor.ionicframework.com/docs/apis/filesystem) Capacitor API for description of all the methods and options.

 `base64FromPath` is a helper method that will take in a path to a file and return back the base64 encoded representation of that file.

+See the [Filesystem](https://capacitorjs.com/docs/apis/filesystem) Capacitor Plugin docs for more info on the plugin API.

 ```jsx
 const base64String = await base64FromPath(path);